Andreloui5/CommerceWithThree/README.md

 7. Three.js and React-Three-Fiber

 [Three.js](https://threejs.org/) is a JavaScript library that enables a developer to create and run 3D graphics in the browser.
-It does this by using WebGL to directly access a computer's graphics hardware.
-This provides the speed needed to handle the mathmatical calculations behind 3D graphics.
+It does this by using WebGL to access a computer's graphics hardware directly, providing the speed needed to handle the complex mathematical calculations behind 3D graphics.

 [React-three-fiber](https://github.com/react-spring/react-three-fiber) is a reconciler for Three.js.
 It allows you to use the entirety of the Three.js library while allowing you to use declarative language to build scenes.
 For example, with react-three-fiber, ` new THREE.Mesh()` is simplified to `<mesh />`.
-Using this reconciler maintains the look and feel the React ecosystem, while enabling you to create whatever you like with Three.js.
+Thus, using react-three-fiber maintains the look and feel the React ecosystem, while enabling you to create whatever you like with Three.js.

 8. Setting Up the Scene
 For this project, you should start by defining a canvas in the Animation.js file.
 The canvas is the base element of Three.js, and all other elements of a scene should be rendered inside of it.